natjiazhan/natjiazhan.github.io/_posts/2025-05-13-summer-project-ideas.md

 ---
 layout: single
-title: "Summer Project Ideas"
+title: "2025 Summer Project Ideas"
 date: 2025-05-13
 author: Nathan Zhang
 categories: [blog]
 tags: [fpga, ml, tdr, gaussian splitting, summer, ideas]
----

-## 2025 Summer Project Ideas
 ---

 The past semester, I have been learning system verilog and applying it for use during labs on FPGAs.
 I have learned to love this process, and I want to find more ways to apply and expand on these skills.
 In addition, I have found interest in semiconductor fabrication tools as well as machine learning.
 For these reasons, I want my summer project(s) centered around FPGA, ML, and the SC industry.
 Outlined below are three ideas I have been playing around with.

 ---